 Seeing this work so well with children re-confirmed for me how powerful Visual Thinking is.
 Even five-year-old kids were easily engaged, enabled, paid attention with respect, and able to build freely on each other’s ideas Not only that, they all proudly supported the outcomes!
 Imagine what Visual Thinking can do for grown-ups, who have almost double the attention span and likely more serious activities to execute.

 In case you are still in doubt, please remember you too can draw!
 Let go of the idea that drawings should be pretty.
 It’s NOT about pretty.
 You don’t have to be a poet to write an email, after all!

 Unleash the power of visual thinking in your business (and life)!
-If you need guidance, or a push in the right direction to start your journey, good news: XPLANE will be hosting a series of visual thinking boot camps for grown ups soon!
-If you want to learn more and/or brush up your visual thinking skills, check out our boot camps page for further information.
+If you need guidance, or a push in the right direction to start your journey, good news: XPLANE will be hosting a series of visual thinking boot camps for grown-ups soon!
+If you want to learn more and/or brush up your visual thinking skills, check out our events page for further information.